vivekcode01/StreamIt/docs/guide/what-is-superstreamer.md

 - Optimize for speed and quality

   Need your videos to load faster and look great?
 This tool makes sure your videos play quickly and at the best quality, no matter the device.
-If your viewers have slow internet, the [transcode tool](/guide/process#start-a-transcode) can adjust the video quality so it still plays smoothly without buffering.
+If your viewers have slow internet, the [transcode tool](/guide/video-processing#start-a-transcode) step can adjust the video quality so it still plays smoothly without buffering.

 - Convert to different formats